Togo and Benin - Voodoo Ceremony with Masks and Dance

 From Dassa to Abomey (100 km, 2 hours) – Benin

 Dassa is the capital of an ancient kingdom, founded by Olofin in 1385.
-In the city, you can still see places that bear witness to the history of this long-reigning dynasty.
-Here we will see the masks of the Egun ethnic group.
-According to the locals, they are not just representations of the spirits of the deceased, but the spirits themselves.
+In the town, remnants bearing witness to the history of this long-reigning dynasty can still be seen.
+Here, we will observe the masks of the Egun ethnic group.
+According to the locals, these masks do not merely represent the spirits of the deceased; they are the spirits themselves.

-The men wearing the masks are those initiated into the cult.
-Dressed in brightly coloured clothing, they emerge from the forest and parade through the village streets, leaping at any unwary spectator who dares to get too close.
-You wouldn't want an Egun to touch you, because if it does, it is believed you might die, so be careful!
-In fact, some people touched by an Egun do indeed collapse to the ground immediately but, thankfully, recover quickly.
+The men wearing the masks are initiated into the cult.
+Clad in bright, multicoloured costumes, they come out of the forest and form a procession through the village streets, leaping towards any unsuspecting onlookers who dare to venture too close.
+You wouldn’t want an Egun to touch you, as it is believed that if they do, you might die, so beware!
+In fact, some people touched by Egun do indeed collapse to the ground immediately, though thankfully they recover quickly.

-Upon their arrival, the masked men perform a kind of bullfight intended to evoke fear and respect.
+Upon their arrival, the masked men perform something akin to a bullfight, intended to evoke fear and respect.

-Once we reach the city of Abomey, we will take part in the Sunday ceremony of the Heavenly Church, which exemplifies the blending of Voodoo and Christianity.
-We can meet the locals, the priests, and witness exorcisms, prophecies, and enter trances.
+Once we reach the town of Abomey, we will participate in the Sunday ceremony of the Heavenly Church, which exemplifies the blending of voodoo and Christianity.
+We can meet the locals, the priests, witness exorcisms, prophecies, and trances.

-We will then visit the royal palace, whose walls are adorned with the symbols of the former rulers of the Kingdom of Dahomey.
-Within the palace are a museum and a temple built with a mixture of clay, gold dust, and human blood.
-The Kingdom of Dahomey was constantly at war in order for the kings to capture prisoners and sell them as slaves.
-The royal army included a female regiment, known for their bravery and aggressive fighting spirit.
-Historians like to highlight the “worldly” aspect of the king's rule, but although he was not considered a god or a priest, many human sacrifices were performed on the graves of the kings on special occasions.
-However, power was exercised in a very rational way, easy for Europeans to understand; evidence of this is the fact that the kings of France and Dahomey exchanged diplomatic representatives at the end of the 18th century.
+We'll then visit the royal palace, whose walls are adorned with symbols of the former rulers of the Kingdom of Dahomey.
+The palace houses a museum and a temple constructed with a mix of clay, golden dust, and human blood.
+The Kingdom of Dahomey was constantly at war so that the kings could capture prisoners and sell them as slaves.
+The royal army included a female corps, renowned for their bravery and fierce spirit.
+Historians love to highlight the 'secular' aspect of royal rule, but despite not being considered a god or a priest, many human sacrifices were carried out on the royal graves on special occasions.
+However, governance was exercised in a wholly rational way, easy for Europeans to understand; evidence of this is the fact that the kings of France and Dahomey exchanged diplomatic representatives at the end of the 18th century.

-Once we arrive in Abomey, we will meet the community of “forgerons,” who have served the kings of Dahomey for centuries in the production of weapons and other tools.
+After reaching Abomey, we will meet the community of 'forgerons', who have served the Dahomey kings for centuries in the manufacture of weapons and other tools.

-In the afternoon, we will witness the spectacular Gelede dance masks.
+In the afternoon, we will see the spectacular Gelede dance masks.

-Gelede is simultaneously a cult, a secret society, and a mask.
-First and foremost, it is the cult of Udwa – the great deity, the old mother, and Mother Earth.
-Gelede is also the daughter of Ogun, the god of iron and one of the principal gods in the Voodoo religion in Southern Benin.
-But Gelede is also the secret society that guards the eponymous masks and organises special dances with them.
-The Gelede performances are reminiscent of our theatre, where each mask represents a character, often humorous or ironic.
-This theatrical aspect of the masks, which recreate short stories, aims to educate rather than just entertain the village.
-The Gelede mask has female features but is worn by men who are dressed as women and dance in an incredible way: more than 20 singers, dressed in colourful attire, dance in a large circle with two large drums in the centre, and the surrounding audience, happy and excited, sings along, laughs, and claps.
+Gelede is at once a cult, a secret society, and a mask.
+Foremost, it is the cult of Udua – the great deity, the old mother, and mother earth.
+Gelede is also the daughter of Ogun, the god of iron and one of the principal gods in the voodoo religion of southern Benin.
+But Gelede is also the secret society that guards the masks of the same name and organizes special dances with them.
+Gelede performances resemble our theatre, where each mask represents a character, often humorous or ironic.
+This theatrical aspect of masks, enacting short stories, aims to educate, not merely entertain the village.
+The Gelede mask has feminine features, but it is worn by men dressed as women who perform remarkable dances: more than 20 singers, dressed in colourful garments, dance in a large circle with two big drums in the centre, as the surrounding audience, joyful and excited, sings along with them, laughs, and claps.

 Meals: breakfast, lunch, and dinner.

-Overnight at Hotel Sun City or similar (all rooms with private facilities and air conditioning).
+Overnight in Sun City Hotel or similar (all rooms with en-suite and air conditioning).

 Day 10